 CE Providers should always inform learners of situations where Providers are sharing a learner’s personal information with others.
 This includes when Providers are reporting a learner’s personal information to help the learner earn ASHA continuing education units (CEUs).

-Providers must ask learners if they wish to earn ASHA CEUs (called intent to earn).
+Providers must give learners a way to indicate if they wish to earn ASHA CEUs (called intent to earn).
 Ideally, you should require a response—this reduces the learner’s chances of skipping the question and thus not being reported to ASHA CE.

 Providers must also stipulate that if a learner wants the opportunity to earn ASHA CEUs, then that learner must consent—via written permission—to the Provider sharing the learner’s information with ASHA CE.